 iOS 4.3 features Personal Hot Spots – This feature seems to be quite amazing … and apparently it is true.
 The New iOS 4.3 will allow the iPhone to have the ability to convert its 3G reception into a personal wireless hotspot, so if you need to connect your Laptop to the web, you may be able to use your iPhone running iOS 4.3 to do so.

 iOS 4.3 features: Multi-touch gestures – One of the most exciting features of the iOS 4.3 release is the addition of multi-touch gesture controls (mainly to be used on iPad) which will allow a feast of new motion commands with four and five finger pinch, swipe and flick gestures all supported – similar to what Apple has on their MacBooks.
 This is a feature which could spell the end for the circular “House” button.

-iOS 4.3 will also improve the graphical layout of the iPhone making a really stylish phone something which everyone will want to have.
+The new iOS will also improve the graphical layout of the iPhone making a really stylish phone something which everyone will want to have.

-The new Release of iOS4.3 is coming soon and hopefully we can use the new OS and experience new features and improved functionality.
+The new Release is coming soon and hopefully we can use the new OS and experience new features and improved functionality.

 This was news to me, as the hype and celebration which came when the iPhone 4 came out in 2010, I didn’t expect any new iPhone releases (apart from software updates) for a good while.

 Apparently the new Apple Pay payment technology which is rumoured to be included in this new iPhone, is based on a technology called ‘Near Field Communication’ which can be used to pay by placing a device, such as an iPhone, within 10-12cm of a POS.
 This Apple Pay system stores financial data and links specific devices.
 Initially I though it would be using RFID but this new technology is more secure than that.

 Before you start planning your payment via iPhone, the Apple corporation has declined to comment on any new developments on the new iPhone5 – so is this all guesswork or is it based on facts?